AdamRathbun/Etch/client/README.md

 **Tech used:** JavaScript, React, MongoDB, Mongoose, Node, Express, Redux, HTML, CSS, and Canvas

 After making an account and logging in, users can create projects (with key project details like image, title, description, etc.).
 Users can then click on a project to open it up, where they can mark up the design image with various drawing tools and write comments for creative changes.
-Additional features include approvals, project deletion, sharing, and authentication.
+Additional features include approvals, project deletion, project sharing, and authentication.

 ## Optimizations